 Ok!
 Here we go!

-Toilet Roll Stamped Valentines
+1. Toilet Roll Stamped Hearts

 We used this toilet roll stamping process to make Valentine’s art on a canvas, but your kids could certainly use the same process to decorate a Valentine’s card.

-Styrofoam Stamping Valentines
+2. Styrofoam Stamping Valentines

 Styrofoam Printmaking (also known as block printing) is a fantastic way for kids of all ages to make their Valentines cards.
 No fancy equipment is required.
 We’ll show you how to do it from start to finish using things you already have around the house.

-Homemade Puffy Paint Valentine’s Cards
+3. Homemade Puffy Paint Valentine’s Cards

 We made these Puffy Paint Valentines Cards with this simple 3 ingredient recipe.
 It’s easy to make and it puffs right up when you put it in the microwave.

-Scrap Material Valentine’s Cards
+4. Scrap Ribbon Valentine’s Cards

 These wax resist Valentine’s cards are a lot of fun to make.
 Kids love seeing their message magically appear as they swish a paintbrush over the paper.
 Another fun idea for this card is to have your child prepare the Valentine’s message, and let the recipient paint the card to reveal the message.

-3D Glue Gun and Glitter Valentine’s Cards
+8. 3D Glue Gun and Glitter Valentine’s Cards

 Kids who are old enough to use a low-heat glue gun will love making these Glittered 3D Valentine’s Cards.
 The process is really fun, and hey, kids always love to craft with glitter!

-Crayon Resist Valentine’s Cards
+9. Crayon Resist Valentine’s Cards

-The process for making these Valentine’s cards is similar to the wax resist cards above.
+The process for making these Crayon Resist Valentine’s cards is similar to the wax resist cards above.
 The difference is that instead of using paints to reveal the message, we’ve used washable markers.
 Again, your kids can colour over the message themselves, or they can write their message, and have a friend or family member colour their card to reveal it.

-Fortune Cookie Valentine’s
+10. Fortune Cookie Valentine’s

 And lastly, this is my latest favourite when it comes to homemade Valentine’s cards.
 These fortune cookie Valentine’s can be made in seconds, and they’re such a fun way for a child to send a Valentine’s message to a friend.
 All you need is a piece of paper, a glue stick to make these little gems.